KCL-BMEIS/OOP/week2B.md

 --

-In general, the use of the `using namespace` declaration is not recommended
+In general, the `using namespace` declaration is not recommended
 - it bring *everything* from that namespace into the current scope
 - *including* variables or functions you might not have known about!
 - it negates the name collision benefits that C++ namespaces were meant to